arichornlover/YouTubeTweak-Downloads/README.md

 ----------------------------------

-**Disclaimer 1:** uYouPlus-For-JB has not updated in a while so if there are any issues that YouTube changed using their servers (as usual) then contact ichitaso to update the repo.

-**Disclaimer 2:** if uYouPlusExtra/uYouPlusExtraLTS crashes then show me the crash log of the app and I'll see if i can fix it.

-**uYou Disclaimer:** MiRO's uYou Tweak has recently been updated to `v3.0` as of `April 16th 2023` which means most issues you had with uYou 2.1 have been finally fixed! but I do suggest using uYouPlusExtra LTS on uYou 3.0 for some additional fixes until I end `v18.14.1-3.0` Long-Term Support in the future.
+**uYou Disclaimer:** MiRO's uYou Tweak has recently been updated to `v3.0` as of `April 16th 2023` which means most issues you had with uYou 2.1 have been finally fixed! but I do suggest using qnblackcat's uYouPlus or arichorn's uYouPlusExtra LTS on uYou 3.0 for some additional fixes until I end `v18.14.1-3.0` Long-Term Support in the future.

 ----------------------------------
 ## uYouPlusExtra-Downloads Status